flaviozavan/n64-remote-reset/README.md

 The `Makefile` is quite short and easily modified to take into account unusual paths.

+### Flashing

+`make flash`

+Flashing can be done using `avrdude`. `make flash` provides some sensible defaults, which can be changed by editing the file if they don't match your setup.

+One quirk of working with the Arduino Pro Mini, is that it often doesn't respond to the commands sent by `avrdude`.
+The easiest workaround is to hold the reset button on the board, run `make flash`, then let go of the button.

 ### Development

 Development can benefit from the use of [simavr](https://github.com/buserror/simavr) and avr-gdb.